xavibenjamin/theboldreport.net/_posts/2016-03-07-applecare--ashleynhme.markdown

   - Apple
 date: 2016-03-07 09:01
 ---
-This is exactly why I don't buy AppleCare+.
+This is why I don't buy AppleCare+.